Owen Miller Player Props: Brewers vs. Cubs

-After going 0-for-3 with an RBI in his most recent game, Owen Miller and the Milwaukee Brewers take on the Chicago Cubs (who will hand the ball to Kyle Hendricks) at 4:10 PM ET on Tuesday.
+After going 2-for-5 in his most recent game, Owen Miller and the Milwaukee Brewers face the Chicago Cubs (who will start Justin Steele) at 8:10 PM ET on Wednesday.

-In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Cubs.
+In his last game, he had two hits (going 2-for-5) against the Cubs.

 Owen Miller Game Info & Props vs. the Cubs